Digital Grotesque I (2013)

 Design by Algorithm

 In computational design, the architect no longer develops form by pen on paper, or by mouse in CAD program, but instead defines procedures to generate form.
-Shifting the design process onto this abstract plane has a dramatic impact: at the level of the design process, thousands of variants of a form can be generated, and these can be futher developed in parallel.
+Shifting the design process onto this abstract plane has a dramatic impact: at the level of the design process, thousands of variants of a form can be generated, and these can be further developed in parallel.
 A single process can create entire families of forms, which can be cultivated over many generations.

 At the level of the forms themselves, design by algorithm allows a complexity and richness that would be nearly impossible to draw by hand, and would be equally laborious to draw in a 3D CAD program.
 These complex forms can be brought out of the computer using additive manufacturing.
 Bits and bytes can be rendered directly into reality.